Chryseisliu/SAE-vs-ICA-robustness/README.md

 - Upstream code hardcodes Harvard cluster paths (`/n/netscratch/...`).
 Patched in `sae_robustness/src/config.py` and `sae_robustness/src/loader.py` to use env vars.
 - HuggingFace direct access was blocked from my cluster.
 Used `hf-mirror.com` + `HF_HUB_DISABLE_XET=1` to bypass XET CDN redirect.
 Comment out all these if you can directly access.
 - Orchestration: custom multi-GPU dispatcher (`reproduce/orchestrate.py`) running 8 parallel workers, one per GPU.
-Each worker spawns a subprocess per job (model reloaded each time — inefficient but robust).
+Each worker spawns a subprocess per job (model reloaded each time, this can be optimized in the future).

 ## Files